mariuszadara/strongpassword/README.md

 ### Live example

-A live project based on this application you can find at: [Strong password live REST](https://api.zadara.org/strongpassword/) Just do a GET request having in it's body the JSON indicating the properties, and you will obtain a list of passwords.
+A live project based on this application you can find at: [Strong password live REST](https://api.zadara.org/strongpassword/v1)
+Just do a POST request having in it's body the JSON indicating the properties, and you will obtain a list of passwords.